minimus/wp-copyrighted-post/readme.txt

 = 1.0.8 =
 * Plugin files modified in accordance with new Wordpress standards.
 = 0.3.7 =
-* Embeding HTML tags added
+* Embedding HTML tags added
 * Codes of activating and deactivating optimised
 = 0.2.5 =
 * Simplified Chinese language by [爱写字](http://ixiezi.com/) added